 Globe, AZ

-This charming and historic town is the county seat of Gila County and got its beginning as a mining camp in the late 1800s.
-Silver mining was the initial focus but eventually was replaced by copper mining.
+This charming and historic town is the county seat of Gila County and began as a mining camp in the late 1800s.
+Silver mining was the initial focus, but it eventually was replaced by copper mining.

-Today Globe is a mining and ranching community but has ever-increasing tourism.
-The town is situated in the beautiful scenic Tonto Forest and offers many outdoor activities.
-Phoenix is only 100 miles away, making this a great weekend destination also.
+Today, Globe is a mining and ranching community with ever-increasing tourism.
+The town is situated in the beautiful, scenic Tonto Forest and offers many outdoor activities.
+Phoenix is only 100 miles away, making this a great weekend destination.

 The name Globe comes from a large round-shaped piece of silver discovered nearby.
 That also explains the name of the Besh-Ba-Gowah Archaeological Park and Museum located in Globe.
 Besh-Ba-Gowah is the Apache term for “place of metal.”